tjmetivier/illustrisvirtualobservatory/index.md

 After selecting an instrument, the program should inform you when it has finished (_and if it was successful_).

+>Note: backgrounds are currently only available for SDSS.
+Basics on modifying the code are included in the next section.

+The images you produced should now exist in the same directory that the program is in. **Illustris Virtual Observatory** should output .png and .fits files containing your observations.

+# Changing the program

 >
 >                                 by Tyler James Metivier, University of Connecticut